AlexanderJCS/line-count/README.md

 It can be run through the command line, or functions can be imported to be used in your own Python projects.

-Some benefits of `linecount` over other libraries include:
+Some benefits of `linecount` include:
 - See the number of source lines of code (SLOC), commented lines, and blank lines
 - Exclude files or directories whose names contain certain characters.
 This is useful for excluding files with certain file extensions, or certain directories like `venv` or `.git`.
 - Only include files whose names contain certain characters.
 This is useful for counting lines of files with certain file extensions.